 If you have a few bags of chamomile that are typically used for making a tea, you can also soak them in a little water and insert them into the vagina.
 Try using a chamomile tea bag as a vaginal suppository overnight to combat yeast infections.

-Research on Antifungal Properties of Chamomile
+Research on the Antifungal Properties of Chamomile

 The first study we will examine was published in Revista Brasileira de Otorrinolaringologia [74.1 (2008): 118-124].
 The journal’s study was conducted with a few different herbs and evaluated the essential oil of these herbs on various microorganisms.
 Of these microorganisms studied, Candida albicans and Candida krusei were among the fungal pathogens examined.
 The study found that Matricaria chamomilla exhibited a strong inhibitory action against both Candida species.
 A concentration of 4% essential chamomile oil was enough to inhibit Candida albicans and Candida krusei.

-Another study of how efficacious chamomile extracts are at hindering the development microorganisms was published in Industrial Crops and Products [44 (2013): 437-445].
+Another study, of how efficacious chamomile extracts are at hindering the development microorganisms, was published in Industrial Crops and Products [44 (2013): 437-445].
 The study looked at both bacteria and fungi; of these fungi, one was Aspergillus flavus and the other was Candida albicans.
 The study used various chemical solvents to extract the phytochemicals in chamomile; in total 4 different solvents were used.
 Once the extracts were created, they were tested on the organisms.
 Chamomile in all the different solvents inhibited all the bacteria and fungus it was tested on.
 The study found that just a few micrograms of each chamomile extract successfully inhibited Candida albicans.
 Consequently, using this herbal remedy is proven to be a good choice.

 Galacturonic Acid in Matricaria recutita Chamomile